 That might have been a lot of information to process.
 Pillar pages require a lot of strategic research, planning, and development.
 As a result, they are very time consuming to create.

-However, when done right, they can be a powerful lead magnet that can draw potential customers to your site and help you plan more content that your customers genuinely want to read.
+However, when done right, they can draw potential customers to your site and help you plan more content they genuinely want to read.